 Is Sweating A Sign Of A Good Workout?

 How do you judge when you’ve done a good workout?
-For some people, it’s when your face is red and your back is drenched in sweat.
-No matter how fit you get, you’re still wondering - why do I sweat so much when I workout?
-For others, no matter how hard they train, they’re lucky to see one bead of sweat.
-Sweat or no sweat - do either of them say anything about your workout or fitness level?
+For some of us, it’s when your face is red and your back is drenched in sweat.
+And no matter how much your fitness improves, you’re still wondering - why do I sweat so much when I work out?
+For others it doesn’t matter how hard we train, we’re lucky to see one bead of sweat.
+Sweaty or not - does it say anything about your workout intensity or fitness level?
 It’s a good question!
 Keep reading to find out!

 Why do we sweat?

-You probably already know that sweat is released when your body is trying to cool itself down.
-When you’re working out, your muscles and core temperature rise.
-Your body responds by controlling your internal temperature, so your brain signals for your thermoregulatory response to start.
+You probably already know that sweat is your body’s genius way of regulating your temperature and helping to keep you cool.
+When you’re working out, your core temperature rises and your body responds by controlling your internal temperature, so your brain signals for your thermoregulatory response to start.
 That’s when you begin to perspire.
 This is called thermal sweating — yes, there are different types of sweating (we all know what it’s like to get nervous sweats!).

-How much you sweat can be determined by different things; genes, gender, age, metabolic rate, the temperature around you and what you’re wearing.
-To make sure your workout clothes are drawing sweat away from your body, wash them regularly.
+How much you sweat can be determined by a number of different factors including your genes, gender, age, metabolic rate, illness, external temperature and what you’re wearing (sweat-proof leggings, anyone?).

-Does sweating mean you’ve done a good workout?
+Is sweating a sign of a good workout?

-Firstly, any workout you do is good!
+Firstly, any workout or movement you do is great for your body and jam-packed with physical and mental benefits!
 Don’t forget that.
-Due to differences in things like genetics, climates and training styles, sweating isn’t the best measure of how good your workout is or how fit you are.
+Due to differences in a range of factors such as genetics, climates and training styles, sweating shouldn’t be used to measure workout intensity or how fit you are.

-Everyone is different too — some people naturally get sweatier than others.
-That means sweat might not be a reliable indicator of how hard you’ve worked.
+Everyone’s body is built differently, too — some people naturally get sweatier than others.
+That means sweat might not be a reliable indicator of how hard you’ve been training.

 Whether you’re sweating or not, you should always aim to stay hydrated!
 Make sure you drink water before and after a workout as well as during the day, even if you’re not sweating a lot.
-Your body also loses a lot of water through breathing, and we tend to breathe heavier during exercise.
+Your body also loses a lot of water through breathing, and we tend to breathe heavier when we’re exercising.

 What are some other signs of a good workout?

 - You simply feel good!
-The endorphin rush can improve how you feel, and if you’re feeling worse post-workout, it might be a good idea to consider trying a different training style until you find something you enjoy.
+That post-workout endorphin rush is a sure-fire sign you’re reaping the benefits of movement.
+If you find you’re feeling worse post-workout, your body might be craving rest or it might be time to consider trying a different training style so you can find something you enjoy.

 Focus on how you feel!

+So what’s in a drop of sweat?
+At the end of the day, it differs from person to person.
 You might sweat during all of your workouts, only in some or barely at all.
-When there are so many different factors at play, how much you sweat doesn’t necessarily say anything about how hard you are working.
+When there are so many different factors at play, how much you sweat doesn’t necessarily say anything about how hard you’ve been training.

-A consistent routine and a workout plan that grows with you will ensure you are on your way to becoming fitter, stronger and healthier.
+A consistent routine and a workout plan that grows with you will ensure you’re on your way to becoming fitter, stronger and healthier.
+So whether you sweat a lot or a little, don’t let it stop you from smashing your fitness goals!

 * Disclaimer: This blog post is not intended to replace the advice of a medical professional.
 The above information should not be used to diagnose, treat, or prevent any disease or medical condition.
 Please consult your doctor before making any changes to your diet, sleep methods, daily activity, or fitness routine.
 Sweat assumes no responsibility for any personal injury or damage sustained by any recommendations, opinions, or advice given in this article.